PaulKalho/event-sourced-process-mining/datagen/README.md

 > Instructions inside the helpwave/services repository.

 > [!IMPORTANT]
-> Please ensure you have the correct version of the repository checked out to avoid compatibility issues and get the same results as in the thesis
+> Please ensure you have the correct version of the helpwave/services repository checked out to avoid compatibility issues and to get the same results as shown in the thesis.
+>
 > Branch ```issue/703-task-missing-endpoints```
+>
 > Commit Hash ```f949bac```

 After the services and [EventstoreDB](https://www.eventstore.com/eventstoredb) is running,